theopendle/aem-deployments/README.md

 ### Create SSH aliases for the containers

-In order to connect to the containers via SSH (asnible requires this), you must first create an alias, like so:
+In order to connect to the containers via SSH (ansible requires this), you must first create an alias, like so:

 ```bash
 echo "